 Portions of khmer are Copyright California Institute of Technology, where the exact counting code was first developed.
 All other code developed through 2014 is copyright Michigan State University.
-Portions are copyright Michigan State khmer is a product of the Lab for Data Intensive Biology at the University of California, Davis (the succesor to the GED lab at Michigan State University), http://ivory.idyll.org/lab/

-University and Regents of the University of California.
+Portions are copyright Michigan State University and Regents of the University of California.
 All the code is freely available for use and re-use under the BSD License.
 Distribution, modification and redistribution, incorporation into other software, and pretty much everything else is allowed.